 Map by Ssolbergj (source).
 License: CC BY-SA

 Although this country and its majority language share the same name, that name changes depending on where it is in your sentence: Suomi is her country, but She's going to Suomessa.
-The five largest cities include Espoo, Turku, and Vantaa, and the current president is Sauli Niinistö.
+The five largest cities include Espoo, Turku, and Vantaa, and as of 2012 the president was Sauli Niinistö.
 Water covers ten percent of Suomen's surface area (not counting the sea), and the remaining land has been occupied by its both of its major neighbors.
 Suomi is considered one of the three least corrupt countries in the world.